WELCOME BACK TO THE LIBRARY!

 While in the building, please maintain at least 6 feet of physical distance from others.
 If you outside on library property, utilizing Wi-Fi, returning material to the book drop, or picking up material via curbside services, we also ask that you wear a mask, as social distancing may not always be possible due to the public nature of our facility, and you may come in close contact with others.

-We are asking that everyone keep their visit to the library to 30 minutes or less.
+We are asking that everyone keep their visit to the library to 60 minutes or less.
 This includes the following available services; browsing, computer use, copy, fax, and scanning.
-At this time, seating, meetings, extended stays, play, and in person programming has been suspended.
-Visits are limited to 30 minutes, once a day.

 Two of our seven public computers are available for 30 minutes of use.
 We are no longer providing shared headphones.
 You can bring your own, or purchase earbuds for $1 at the circulation desk.
 Please inform staff when you are done using the computer so it can be disinfected in between patrons.